 The harmonized combination of rice and vegetables makes this dish a perfectly nutritious side dish in a bowl.
 Basmati rice is the most recommended rice type to use for this treat, and you should soak it for 10 minutes before cooking to be cooked more evenly.

-More importantly, whenever you don’t have much time for preparing food, this Vegetable Biryani is a nice Indian instant pot-compatible recipe to go for.
+More importantly, whenever you don’t have much time for preparing food, this vegetable Biryani is a nice instant pot-compatible side dish to go for.
 The outcome will be pretty bold and aromatic, thanks to the existence of various spices.
 How tasty!

 Quick, easy, and straightforward!
 Let’s learn to make Vegetable Biryani now!

 Total making time: Only around 10 minutes.

 Although Raita is more famous under the name Indian yogurt condiment in English, it can still play a role as a refreshing Indian salad or dip.

 To define, Raita is an aromatic and delicious medley of chopped/grated fresh cucumber with yogurt and salt to taste.
 If you follow a vegan diet, you can change the dairy-based yogurt into the soya-based/plant-based ones.

 Standing out against the background of this relatively light dish are the cumin seeds for garnishing.
 Cumin seeds have distinctly warm, earthy notes and scents with a touch of sweetness.
 All of these make the overall Raita more memorable.